pombreda/lepl/doc-src/operators.rst

 option is to use the ``\`` and ``\\`` operators (which match zero-- and one--or--more spaces respectively).
 Alternatively, to give more control, LEPL includes various *separators*.
-The :ref:`Tutorial <separators>` introduced the basic `Separator() <api/redirect.html#lepl.operators.Separator>`_, which requires a user--specified space wherever `&` is used (and also in `[]` repetition).
+The :ref:`Tutorial <separators>` introduced the basic `Separator() <api/redirect.html#lepl.operators.Separator>`_ (as described in the previous section, above), which requires a user--specified space wherever `&` is used (and also in `[]` repetition).
 But even this is often not sufficent when optional matchers are used, because the spaces remain even when the optional matcher is ignored.

 So, to help automate the (rare) case of *required* spaces, *automatic* addition of spaces for each `&`, and *optional* matchers, two "smart"